 - Henderson, David, MD

-- Discuss the potential for weight gain, glucose impairment, and lipid abnormalities with antipsychotic agents.
+- Screen for potential for weight gain, glucose impairment, and lipid abnormalities in patients on antipsychotic agents.

-- Identify potential mechanisms of medication-associated glucose and lipid metabolism impairment and review several medications' effects on glucose and lipid metabolism.
+- Describe potential mechanisms of medication-associated glucose and lipid metabolism impairment.

 Director, Schizophrenia Clinical and Research Program